-7.2.4 Access Control Authorization

-- Voting systems shall ensure that only authorized roles, groups, or individuals have access to election data. - b.
-Voting systems shall explicitly authorize subject's access based on access control lists or policies. - c.
-Voting systems shall explicitly deny subject's access based on access control lists or policies
+Pertinent Excerpt(s) from: 7.2.4 Access Control Authorization c.
+Voting systems shall explicitly deny subject's access based on access control lists or policies.

-Testing performed: All access to the DS ICR 5.2 RAVBM system is controlled by Voter ID number and an associated pin number which is created during registration.
+Testing performed: All access to the DS ICR 5.10 RAVBMS is controlled by Voter ID number and an associated pin number which is created during registration.